Bexhill and Battle: Notable representatives

 The seat's first MP, Charles Wardle, served as a junior Home Office minister in the government of John Major; Wardle had the Conservative whip removed shortly before the 2001 general election.
 The seat was held by Gregory Barker from 2001 until 2015; Barker was a junior minister at the Department for Energy and Climate Change between the formation of the Conservative-Liberal Democrat coalition after the 2010 general election and the major government reshuffle of July 2014, when he resigned and announced his intention to retire from Parliament at the next general election.

 Political history

 The constituency was created in 1983 as the replacement for the Rye parliamentary constituency.
 At the 2015 general election, Huw Merriman was elected, and was re-elected in the 2017 general election.
-The closest it came to a non-Conservative victory was in 2001, when Barker, in the first of his three successful campaigns, was returned by a margin of 10,503 votes.

 In June 2016, an estimated 57.7% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.